 Is it possible to get Buy Now, Pay Later with no credit check?

 At the moment, yes, there are multiple Buy Now, Pay Later providers worldwide who offer loans with no credit check.
+That means there is no minimum credit score requirement.
+Customers who struggle to access credit cards, loans and overdrafts after often drawn to these providers.

 However, this may not be such a good thing for customers.
 The credit check – whether it is a soft or full credit check – is designed to protect customers from potential harm by ensuring they don’t take out more than they can afford to pay back.
 So, you are right to be sceptical of any lender who is willing to lend money without vetting their customer first.